bitnet-io/electrum-bitnet-4.2.8/electrum/plugins/coldcard/README.md

 ## Just the glue please

-This code connects the public USB API and Electrum-BIT.
-Leverages all the good work that's been done by the Electrum-BIT team to support hardware wallets.
+This code connects the public USB API and Electrum.
+Leverages all the good work that's been done by the Electrum team to support hardware wallets.

 ## Background